kcl-lang/kcl-operator/README.md

 make deploy
 ```

-Use the following command to watch and wait the pod status is Running.
+Use the following command to watch and wait for the pod status is `Running`.

 ```shell
 kubectl get po